World Earth Day, 22 April 2026 | Theme, Importance & History

 PACE Hospitals

-World Earth Day (WED) is a global event commemorated every year on the 22nd of April, honouring the achievements of various policymakers, activists and representatives from various organizations on previous goals for the last 53 years.
+World Earth Day (WED) is a global event commemorated every year on the 22nd of April, honouring the achievements of various policymakers, activists and representatives from various organizations on previous goals.
 Several awareness campaigns and activities are conducted to protect the earth’s ecosystem and its relationship with mankind.

 On this day, the governing authorities, environmentalists, and nature lovers across the world join together to carry out activities with an agenda to raise public awareness with regard to the importance of protecting nature and ecosystems.
 The activities include but are not limited to planting trees, speaking out against the use of plastic, rallying for forest conservation, reducing paper waste etc.